sci-bots/arduino-rpc/README.md

    serializing Python method call as command request and decoding command response from device as Python type(s).

+# What is this? #

+Much of the effort of coding our own Arduino projects was dedicated:

+ - To defining and writing protocols.
+ - Writing host code to interface with these project-specific protocols.

+There are a few problems with this:

+ - Lots of duplicated effort, redefining protocols for every project, or at best, copying and pasting and modifying to suit.
+ - Brittle code, since any change on the device protocol API required the host code to be updated separately to match.
+ - More time spent on just getting signals to/from the device than spent on the real problem at hand.

+## What do we propose? ##

+Instead of writing the protocol for every project, we want to abstract the communication to and from the device as far away as possible from the actual interface connection _(e.g., serial, I2C, etc.)_.
+The goal is to expose functions from the device to _a)_ other devices _(e.g., over I2C)_, and _b)_ to the host computer, without having to care about where the requested function call is coming from.

+To accomplish this we employ automatic code-generation to scan a set of user-defined functions that should be exposed and create code to call the functions through:

+ - Serial interface.
+ - I2C.

+Furthermore, we also get Python code to run on the host side to connect to the device over serial, or to devices on the I2C bus by forwarding requests through a device connected via serial.

+Voila!
+No more writing protocols!
+Just add methods to your class in your Arduino sketch, and the protocol will be auto-generated based on the function signatures.

 # Extract method signatures #

 The code generation mechanism in the `arduino_rpc` package assumes a single,